 Not all hope is lost.
-Most of the keyword data in Analytics might be, but there are still ways to retrieve or measure search data.
+Most of the l data in Analytics might be, but there are still ways to retrieve or measure search data.

 - Use Google Webmaster Tools.
 If you aren’t currently using this program, sign up for it.
 Keyword data is still available in Google Webmaster Tools.
 In the Dashboard click on Search Traffic > Search Analytics and mark queries to see the data from the encrypted Google searches.